-Ms. Li was named to Chambers Global 2020 and Chambers Asia Pacific 2020.
-She was recognized for her work in China Capital Markets list by Best Lawyers 2020, the publication’s first-ever China edition.
-She also was named one of the Top 15 Female Lawyers in China in 2019 by Asian Legal Business and as one of China’s Rising Lawyers in 2015 by the same publication.
+Ms. Li has been repeatedly named to Chambers Global and Chambers Asia Pacific.
+She also was named Dealmaker of the Year – International at the China Law & Practice Awards 2022, in addition to being recognized in other publications, including as a Next Generation Partner in The Legal 500 Asia Pacific 2022 and for her work in China Capital Markets by Best Lawyers 2020, the publication’s first-ever China edition.
+Additionally, she has been named one of the Top 15 Female Lawyers in China and one of China’s Rising Lawyers by Asian Legal Business.

 Her recent experience representing companies in U.S. and Hong Kong IPOs and other capital market transactions includes:

-Consumer, Health Care, Fintech and Other Services: Xiaomi Corporation; 111, Inc.; 360 Finance, Inc.; 9F Inc.; China Renaissance Holdings Limited; Trip.com Group Ltd. (Ctrip. com International Ltd.); Dangdang Inc.; E-House Enterprise Holdings Limited; Huize Holding Ltd.; Noah Holdings Ltd.; I-Mab; JD.com, Inc.; Jumei International Holding Limited; LexinFintech Holdings Ltd.; MOGU Inc.; FinVolution Group (PPDai Group Inc.); Secoo Holdings Limited; Tongjitang Chinese Medicines Co.; Tuniu Corporation; VCREDIT Holdings Limited; Viomi Technology Co., Ltd; Vipshop Holdings Limited; Yixin Capital Limited; ZhongAn Online P&C Insurance Co., Ltd. and ZTO Express Inc.
+Consumer, Health Care, Fintech and Other Services: Xiaomi Corporation; 111, Inc.; 360 Finance, Inc.; 9F Inc.; Bairong Inc.; China Renaissance Holdings Limited; Trip.com Group Ltd.; Dangdang Inc.; E-House Enterprise Holdings Limited; Everest Medicines Limited; Huize Holding Ltd.; I-Mab; Noah Holdings Ltd.; JD.com, Inc.; Jumei International Holding Limited; KE Holdings Inc.; Lufax Holding Ltd.; LexinFintech Holdings Ltd.; MINISO Group Holding Ltd.; MOGU Inc.; FinVolution Group (PPDai Group Inc.); Secoo Holdings Limited; Smart Share Global Limited; Tongjitang Chinese Medicines Co.; Tuniu Corporation; VCREDIT Holdings Limited; Viomi Technology Co., Ltd; Vipshop Holdings Limited; Yatsen Holdings Ltd.; Yixin Capital Limited; ZhongAn Online P&C Insurance Co., Ltd.; and ZTO Express Inc.

-Education: LAIX Inc.; Koolearn Technology Holding Ltd.; New Oriental Education and Technology Group; TAL Education Group; and China Distance Education Holdings Limited (representing the underwriters).
+Education: 17 Education & Technology Group Inc.; LAIX Inc.; Koolearn Technology Holding Ltd.; New Oriental Education and Technology Group; Neusoft Education Technology Co.
+Limited; TAL Education Group; and China Distance Education Holdings Limited (representing the underwriters).

-Ms. Li’s recent M&A and private equity experience includes:
+Ms. Li’s M&A and private equity experience includes: